joey-public/WES207CapstoneProject/README.md

 # WES207CapstoneProject
-This reository holds our code for our WES Capstone Project for Collard Lizard Localization.
+This repository holds our code for our WES Capstone Project for Collard Lizard Localization.